China Mobile: Overseas activities

 In 2013, China Mobile eyed expansion into Myanmar expressing interest in bidding for one of two licences on offer in a partnership with Vodafone although this plan ultimately fell through.

 Digital barrier removal

 In 2023, China Mobile's digital wallet users were able to make payments by scanning WeChat QR codes as part of a program to remove barriers between the ecosystems of technology companies in China.

+Qianliyan

+In 2020, China Mobile launched its Qianliyan ("Clairvoyance" or literally, "thousand-mile eyes") smart video products.
+This line includes networked cameras and a cloud platform to provide remote viewing, video storage, and analytics.
+With offerings geared towards private consumers and institutional users, the Qianliyan product line includes products like "Peaceful Village" (video monitoring geared towards rural roads, homes, farms, and fields), "Online Baby" (child monitoring), and "Bright Kitchen, Shining Stove" (food quality and safety monitoring).